-The oral presentation will ordinarily be held at The Woodlands Main Campus or the student's place of ministry.
-The student may be required to bear the expense of bringing the Advisor and Reader to the demonstration, if travel is required.

-If the candidate's place of ministry is distant from the seminary campus, adjustments to the oral presentation may be made with the approval of the Dean of D.Min.
+The oral presentation can be held at the Grace School of Theology main campus at The Woodlands or the student's place of ministry.
+(The student may be required to bear the expense of bringing the Advisor and Reader to the demonstration, if travel is required.)
+However, most presentations can be accommodated through the Zoom technology allowing for virtual meetings.
+Any adjustments to the oral presentation may be made with the approval of the Dean of D.Min.
 Studies.